Lucxxzz/Lucxxzz/README.md

 ### My primary goals

 - Specialize more in CSS Flexbox grid among other concepts
-- Improve my study in JavasCript
+- Improve my study in javascript